imnotamember/BART-OpenSesame/README.md

 Feel free to send comments/questions/concerns to me at joshua.e.zosky@gmail.com

-If you use this, please cite me/acknowledge my efforts:
+If you use this, please cite me/acknowledge my efforts (remember to replace `Month DD, YYYY` with the date at which you downloaded from here):

-Coming soon!
+`Zosky, J. E. (2015).
+Imnotamember.GitHub.io.
+Retrieved Month DD, YYYY, from http://imnotamember.github.io/`